 - Aristophanes: Frogs and Other Plays (intro.
 S. Dutta, trans.
-D. Barrett), (London: Penguin, 2007) on order in the University Bookshop.
-You must use this translation for the quotations in your essay. - Aristophanes Frogs edited by A.H.
+D. Barrett), (London: Penguin, 2007) You should use this translation for the quotations in your essay. - Aristophanes Frogs edited by A.H.
 Sommerstein (Warminster: Aris & Philips, 1996).
 Read the introduction to this and you will find, in addition, that it has excellent notes in the back on specific lines. - Aristophanes, Frogs, edited by K.J.
 Dover (Oxford: Clarendon, 1993).
 See especially pp. 24-37 of the introduction, and, in addition, the commentary (at the back) for notes on specific passages of the play.